 7. Bulldogs found new jobs in the future US.

 The original Old English bulldog was saved from vanishing by emigrants who took their dogs to the New World where they were used to round up wild bulls so they could be safely restricted in areas away from towns.

 Bill George and other enthusiasts continued to promote the breed by developing and improving them.
 How?
 By crossing Old English bulldogs with Pugs.

-The result was splendid!
-A friendlier and less aggressive character suitable for a loyal companion and a great family pet.
+The result was a friendlier and less aggressive character suitable for a loyal companion and a great family pet.

-The breed was recognised by the Kennel Club in the late 1800s.
+The breed was recognized by the Kennel Club in the late 1800s.

 English bulldogs are as popular in other countries of the world as they are in their native UK.

 11. You’ll know one when you see one!